-The ‘Becoming a Product Manager’ course on Lynda is one of the best product management courses on the site.
-Since Lynda is now LinkedIn Learning, you will have to sign up with LinkedIn Learning to access the course.
+The ‘Becoming a Product Manager‘ course on Lynda is one of the best product management courses on the site.
+Since Lynda is now LinkedIn Learning, you must sign up with LinkedIn Learning to access the course.
 However, the good thing about that is that once you sign up, you also open yourself up to hundreds of other project management courses and videos on Lynda and LinkedIn Learning.

-This course practically summarizes all the fundamentals of product management and teaches how to leverage the tools and techniques for effective product development.
+This course summarizes all the fundamentals of product management and teaches how to leverage the tools and techniques for effective product development.

 8. Product Design by Udacity